ITRS-Group/cordial/tools/geneos/USAGE.md

 | `LastModified` | The modification time of the top-level directory for the release.
 This is a fair indication of when it was installed |
 | `Path` | The installation path |

 ### `geneos package install`

-You can download and install Geneos releases directly from the command line, without the need to use a web browser and then copy files between systems, as long as you can reach the download site from the server you are working on.
-You may need to configure details for you corporate web proxy - you can read more about this in the `geneos` documentation either by running [`geneos help package install`](https://github.com/ITRS-Group/cordial/blob/main/tools/geneos/docs/geneos_package_install.md).
+You can download and install Geneos releases directly from the command line without a web browser, and then copy files between systems, as long as you can reach the download site from the server you are working on.
+You may need to configure details for your corporate web proxy - you can read more about this in the `geneos` documentation by following this link or running [`geneos help package install`](https://github.com/ITRS-Group/cordial/blob/main/tools/geneos/docs/geneos_package_install.md).

+💡The `geneos package install` command will not, by default, change any running instance - it will only download and install releases.
+To also update which release version an instance uses you must also either use additional flags, such as `--update` or use the `geneos package update` command.

 To download ITRS software you must have a registered account and use these to access the releases. `geneos package install` can accept your user name with the `--username EMAIL` / `-u EMAIL` flag and will then prompt you for your password, or you can use the `geneos login` command to securely save your credentials in an encrypted file.

 With no other arguments the command will download and install the latest available version of all supported components.
 This is normally too many, so you should specify the component type on the command line: